yogeshchaudhari/contact-list/README.md

 Contacts list and contact details are rendered using the components provided by Material UI.

 ## **Compatibility**
 The UI of the application is responsive.
 The contacts can be accessed and viewed on small as well as large screen.
+Just the basic responsiveness have been implemented and it can be improved.

 # **Todos**
  - UI beautification
- - Refactoring the Responsive css
+ - Improvement in the Responsive css